Marriage, as a contractual legal reality, produces from the date of its execution a series of personal, property and inheritance effects.

 Limited Community of Property

-According to the provisions of the civil code, whenever the bride and groom do not determine which property regime they intend to apply to the marriage, Limited Community of Property shall apply.
+According to the provisions of the Portuguese Civil Code, whenever the bride and groom do not determine which property regime they choose to apply, Limited Community of Property shall apply.

 Also, the assets acquired through donation or inherited will be of the sole property of the beneficiary spouse.